-Root canal therapy is among the most common dental treatments today.
+Root canal therapy is among one of the most common dental treatments done today.
 Our dental experts will help you feel calm and comfortable for your procedure, so you can be sure that you’re in good hands.
 Read on to learn more about root canal therapy and other related subjects.

 Root Canal Symptoms

 By far, severe pain is the most common symptom that occurs when someone needs a root canal.
 While cavities don’t usually cause a person pain, if it is too deep, it will begin to be painful.
 If a person’s tooth starts to hurt, it’s likely that a root canal will need to be performed.

 Your dentist or endodontist will start by taking an x-ray.
 This will reveal how deep the cavity is.
 If it’s down to the tooth’s nerve, it’s likely that a root canal will need to be done.

 When your dentist performs your root canal, they will do a few different things.
 First, they’ll clean out any areas of your tooth that are damaged by the infection.
 The dentist will use anesthesia to ensure your comfort.
 While you can’t feel anything, your dentist will clean the inside of your tooth to remove the infection and decay entirely.
 Then, the dentist will go into the nerve area beneath your tooth, or the pulp, and remove the nerve.
 This allows them to preserve your tooth and stops any serious pain you’re experiencing.
 Finally, they’ll place a filling inside the tooth’s canal to keep it safe.
 They’ll later remove this filling to repair your tooth with a crown.